 This process can take a long time to complete (and take up a lot of computing resources) and is responsible for downtime, bugs, "program-not-responding" errors, which lead to computer overheating and, consequently, to increased power consumption.

 The solution is to execute the command block inside and break the loop as quickly as possible.
-This means refraining from performing tasks that we know in advance are too complex.
-Supposedly, to increase the security of the blockchain, as it is usually interpreted.
+This means that we refrain from doing tasks that we know in advance to be too complex.
+Supposedly, to increase the security of the blockchain, as it is commonly interpreted.

-It is incomprehensible that engineers persistently try to force a solution within one and the same working environment, although it is crystal clear that this concept must be changed.
+It is incomprehensible that engineers persistently try to force a solution within one and the same working environment, although it is crystal clear that a disparate concept must be added instead.

-#Vulnerability to illegal distribution and sale of one's artwork as an NFT
+#Vulnerability to illegal distribution and sale of works of art as NFTs

-The reason for this problem lies in the fact that all attention is focused on building blocks in chains, and not on how NFTs are created or minted themselves.
+The reason for this problem lies in the fact that all the attention is focused on building the blocks in the chains, and not on how the NFTs themselves are created and minted.

-If it were not so, NFTs would not be made in the way that most services do today.
+Otherwise, NFTs wouldn't be built the way most services do today.

-The production technology seems to be based on the collection of components from totally different, unrelated sources, which, gathered in one place, appear as if they were made with scissors and duct tape.
+The production technology seems to be based on the collection of components from totally different, unrelated sources, which, brought together in one place, appear as if they were made with scissors and duct tape.

 The conceptual solution is simple.
-A multi-purpose invisible digital watermark will be built into the NFT.
-It will serve as a repository for the creator's promo material (audio, video, images, texts, etc.), as well as its global unique identifier and copyright protection tool.
+A digital asset in the form of a digital chip card will be inserted into the NFT.
+It will serve as a repository for the creator's promo material (audio, video, images, texts, etc.), as well as the NFT's globally unique identifier and copyright protection tool.

-It will also serve as proof of the authenticity of the work and the integrity of the content which it consists of.
+It will also serve as proof of the authenticity of the work and the integrity of the contents which it is composed of.

-For example, we have a series of photographs that the artist wants to pack and sell as an NFT.
+For example, we have a series of photographs that an artist wants to package and sell as an NFT.
 We can do the following.
-We will first insert a watermark into each photo individually, zip the watermarked files and embed a new watermark in that zip file too.
+We will first insert a digital chip card into each photo individually, then zip the files and finally, add a digital signature to the newly created zip file.

-There is an official NFT store, or the sale will be made through an official channel established by the author of the NFT himself;
+There is an official NFT store, or sales will be made through an official channel established by the author of the NFT himself;

 The NFT will be sold exclusively in ZIP format and in no other way; we can change the .zip extension to, say, a .nft extension for marketing purposes, but basically, it remains a .zip file.

-When someone buys an NFT, after unpacking the zip file with the watermark, its contents (photos, in this case) will regularly become available to the customer.
+When someone purchases an NFT and unpacks the zip file, its contents (photos, in this case) will regularly become available to the customer.

-What follows is the essence of the way in which digital watermarks affect the protection of the authenticity and integrity of NFTs:
+What follows is the essence of how Digital Chip Card Technology affects the protection of the authenticity and integrity of NFTs:

-If someone tries to resell an NFT (in the original format, without unpacking), it is easy to confirm that the sale is illegal, because it does not take place through the official NFT store, or through the official channel provided by the creator of the NFT;
+If someone tries to resell the NFT (in the original format, without unpacking), it is easy to confirm that the sale is illegal, because it is not done through the official NFT store, nor through the official channel provided by the NFT creator;

-If someone unpacks the original (watermarked) zip file and sells the individual files contained in it, the sale will be considered illegal - an NFT cannot be sold in pieces, but only as a whole;
+If someone unzips the (original) zip file and sells the individual files contained in it, the sale will be considered illegal, as an NFT cannot be sold in pieces, but only as a whole;

-If someone unpacks the original (watermarked) zip file and reassembles the files into a new zip file, the sale will undoubtedly be considered illegal, because the new zip file will not have a valid digital watermark.
+If someone unzips the (original) zip file and reassembles the files into a new zip file, the sale will be considered illegal, as the new zip file will not have a valid digital signature.

-Any attempt to falsify an NFT will be rooted out.
-All it takes is a click of a button to determine if the digital object is a genuine and authentic work - or a forgery.
+Any attempt to forge an NFT will be rooted out.
+All it takes is the click of a button to determine whether a digital object is an original and authentic work - or a forgery.

 #Set out for the future of creating authentic non-fungible tokens